Linguistic areas of the Americas: Validity

 The validity of Amazonia as a linguistic area has been called into question by recent research, including quantitative studies.
 A study of argument marking parameters in 74 South American languages by Joshua Birchall found that “not a single feature showed an areal distribution for Amazonia as a macroregion.
-This suggest that Amazonia is not a good candidate for a linguistic area based on the features examined in this study.”
-Instead, Birchall finds evidence for three “macroregions” in South America: the Andes, Western South America, and Eastern South America, with some overlap in features between Andes and Western South America.
+This suggests that Amazonia is not a good candidate for a linguistic area based on the features examined in this study.”
+Instead, Birchall finds evidence for three “macroregions” in South America: the Andes, Western South America, and Eastern South America, with some overlap in features between the Andes and Western South America.

 Based on that study and similar findings, Patience Epps and Lev Michael claim that “an emerging consensus points to Amazonia not forming a linguistic area sensu strictu? [sic].”

-Epps (2015) shows that Wanderwort are spread across the languages of Amazonia.
+Epps (2015) shows that Wanderwörter are spread across the languages of Amazonia.
 Morphosyntax is also heavily borrowed across neighboring unrelated Amazonian languages.